-You pay a \$135 copayment for each visit.
-If you are admitted to the hospital within 24 hours for the same condition you will not have to pay this copayment If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-
+Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.
+You pay a \$120 copayment for each visit.
+If you are admitted to the hospital within 24 hours for the same condition you will not have to pay this copayment.

-Services that are covered for you What you must pay when you get these services Emergency care (continued) Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network. network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
 Emergency care is covered anywhere in the world.
 Please refer to "Worldwide Emergency/Urgent Coverage.

-Health and wellness education programs There is no coinsurance, Fitness Benefit One Pass copayment or deductible for health and wellness education programs.
+Health and wellness education programs

+Fitness Benefit

+OnePass

 OnePass offers a robust and flexible fitness benefit, which gives members access to various gyms, boutique fitness studios, online fitness videos, and a personalized online brain training program for improved cognitive health.
 Members may also choose to receive a home kit if they prefer working out at home.
 There are three kits offered.

-1. Fit Kit: resistance band, exercise tubing, door anchor, exercise cards specific to balance, coordination, agility, strength, cardio and flexibility Your costs do not count toward your maximum out- 2.
-Yoga Kit: DVA with two, 20-minute videos + yoga mat, yoga block, yoga strap of-pocket amount.
-3. Dance Kit: Zumba Gold dance kit includes quick start and 20-minute express DVD To set up One Pass follow these instructions: Go to www.eternalHealth.com/FitnessBenefit Enter your name, date of birth, Health Plan Name, and Medicare ID number Get your One Pass member code on the dashboard page Click "Fitness" and then "Find gyms" to search for fitness locations near you Bring your member code with you to any One Pass location.
+- 1. Fit Kit: resistance band, exercise tubing, door anchor, exercise cards specific to balance, coordination, agility, strength, cardio and flexibility - 2.
+Yoga Kit: DVA with two, 20-minute videos + yoga mat, yoga block, yoga strap - 3.
+Dance Kit: Zumba Gold dance kit includes quick start and 20minute express DVD

+To set up One Pass follow these instructions:

+- 1. Go to www.eternalHealth.com/FitnessBenefit - 2.
+Enter your name, date of birth, Health Plan Name, and Medicare ID number - 3.
+Get your One Pass member code on the dashboard page - 4.
+Click "Fitness" and then "Find gyms" to search for fitness locations near you - 5.
+Bring your member code with you to any One Pass location.
 The staff will set up your membership.
 Use it for online classes too.